 “FENWAY'S BEST PLAYERS”

-Runnels was born January 28, 1928, in the logging town of Lufkin, Texas, about 120 miles northeast of Houston.
-His family, which went by the last name of Runnells, called him "Little Pete" after his father, and the nickname Pete stuck with him throughout his life.
+Pete Runnels was born January 28, 1928, in the logging town of Lufkin, Texas, about 120 miles northeast of Houston.
 Football reigned in most small Texas towns on Friday nights and basketball was popular too, but organized baseball was harder to find.
 Pete played football (quarterback) and basketball (guard) at Lufkin High School and only played sandlot baseball in the summer.

-Red Sox Manager Pinky Higgins recommended trading for Runnels, and owner Tom Yawkey gave the OK.
-On January 23, 1958, only 30 years old, Runnels went to Boston for Norm Zauchin and Albie Pearson.
-It would turn out to be a one-sided deal.
-Zauchin exited the big leagues early in 1959, and Pearson, though he was named A.L.
-Rookie of the Year in 1958, was traded to the Baltimore Orioles during the 1959 season.
-The Red Sox, meanwhile, reaped large dividends from the lopsided trade.
-In his five years with Boston, Runnels never hit below .314.
+Red Sox Manager Mike Higgins recommended trading for Pete, and owner Tom Yawkey gave the OK.
+In January 1958, only 30 years old, Pete was traded to the Sox.
+The Red Sox reaped large dividends from the trade.
+In his five years with Boston, Pete never hit below .314.
 Furthermore, his versatility in the field made up for his lack of speed.
 Though he was not known to cover an immense amount of territory, he played all four infield positions for the Sox and led the A.L. in fielding at second base in 1960 and at first base in 1961.

-Runnels always regarded that batting race as the highlight of his career.
-"Wasn't he capable?" an admiring Runnels said of Williams.
-But batting championships also proved to be in Pete's future.
-Without the competition from Williams, Runnels would go on to win the batting championship in 1960 by hitting .320 and again in 1962 by hitting .326.
+Without the competition from Ted, Pete would go on to win the batting championship in 1960 by hitting .320 and again in 1962 by hitting .326.

 Major league baseball finally came to Houston in 1962, as the Colt .45's became the first expansion team in Texas.
 Pete expressed a desire to return to his home state to play, and Yawkey granted him his request.
-On November 26, the Red Sox traded Runnels to Houston for slugging outfielder Roman Mejias.
+In November 1961 the Red Sox traded him to Houston for slugging outfielder Roman Mejias.

-Runnels was inducted into the Texas Sports Hall of Fame in 1982 and the Red Sox Hall of Fame in 2004.
-His career .291 average is higher than many of those in Cooperstown.
+Pete was inducted into the Texas Sports Hall of Fame in 1982 and the Red Sox Hall of Fame in 2004.